justinewright/weather-app-challenge/README.md

 ## Project Description
 教え天気 is an iOS application.
-Users can view add locations to a list to view weather.
+Users can add locations to view its weather.

 ### Built With
 * Swift